styleguidist/react-styleguidist/.github/Contributing.md

 npm run compile:watch & npm run start:customised # if making changes to examples/customised
 npm run compile:watch & npm run start:sections # if making changes to examples/sections
 ```

-See the `scripts` section of the top level `package.json`.
-If an example doesn't have a script just point to it's config:
+See the `scripts` section of the top level [package.json](https://github.com/styleguidist/react-styleguidist/blob/master/package.json#L135)

+.
+If an example doesn't have a script just point to its config:

 ```bash
 node bin/styleguidist.js server --config examples/path/to/example/styleguide.config.js